 - Managed 100+ servers, workstations, computers, laptops, printers, routers, switches and existing network applications.

 - Diagnosed and resolved technical issues related to hardware and software.

 - Performed quarterly audits to improve efficiency of systems

 - Applied and maintained DISA/NSA STIG configurations to Microsoft and other vendor software products

-- Provided support and disaster recovery services for Under Armor and Aramark MSSQL failover clusters and IIS 7 web servers
+- Provided disaster recovery services & support to IIS 7 web servers and Under Armor

 Sysadmin Resume: Certifications sections

 Placing certifications after his educational attainment ensures the last thoughts the Hiring Manager would have on his technical qualifications.